UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

         base                     /Users/plewis/opt/anaconda3
         geog0111              *  /Users/plewis/opt/anaconda3/envs/geog0111

+  You many need to set the notebook environment:

+  python -m ipykernel install --user --name=geog0111

 3. Set up your NASA Earthdata login on the site [https://urs.earthdata.nasa.gov/](https://urs.earthdata.nasa.gov/).
 Store the Earthdata password locally when you come across it in the notes.

 4. Launch jupyter or jupyterlab server